dreamcatcher-tech/network/Inbox/2024-10-04 0920 stop functions.md

 No responses back to the parent are required, to save on So stop replies are not transmitted, they just end.

+Must be able to stop a thread remotely, too, so hook up to a running branch complex, and then be able to identify what the triggering id was, and stop it remotely.
+Also see the total bill racked up for that action, from a distance.

 ## safeguards
 May need a watcher of runs, or in general, to detect if some looping is occuring.
 These stops should occur during any function action.